 It is widely known that when I first met Dickson (broady: short for broad shoulders), it was on the tarmac in Penang- as depicted in our wedding video above.
 I took over his aircraft, he thrust his entire chart pouch into my arms and raced off like Cinderella at midnight.
 Here I stand, with his chart pouch, my own chart pouch, a nav bag and an overnight bag.
 Needless to say, I was 10 shades of annoyed.

 The second time we met, CK took us out for lunch (10 minutes before, CK says: “oh!
 Btw, Dickson is coming too).
-Broady and my bladders were bursting with no available toilet.
+Broady and I had bladders that were bursting but no available toilet.
 So, we peed on the floor of a tiny room that could pass for a bathroom if they tried.
 (Guilty, guilty, guilty)

 Eventually, I forgave him for the chart pouch- but mention it regularly- just because.